310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/second_half.md

 {% endbubble %}

 {% bubble Kanata %}
-Of course it is~ We will all become even more happy if we share tasty food with you.
+of course it is~ we will all become even more happy if we share tasty food with you.
 {% endbubble %}

 {% bubble Tetora %}